Piplupness/Piplupness.github.io/index.md

 We all have amazing ideas that can make real change in the community.
 The SGA should support these ideas every step of the way.

 As SGA Secretary, I will create an Excomm task force to poll students and hear their suggestions and comments on where we can improve.
 I aim to include open-ended questions related to issues that students in specific classes or specific grad years may be facing so that we can reflect on the issues that are most important to everyone.
+I will make sure answering this survey is **anonymous** and all questions are **optional** so there is no burden on speaking up.
 Using this information, I want to establish public SGA town halls to go over suggestions and hear community input to create transparent and meaningful solutions that can help tackle pain points for students, and help build a community by and for everyone.

 We are also amazingly fortunate to have so many wonderful organizations in TJ and outside TJ whose goals are aligned with our success: the Finance office, Activities office, eighth period office, the Partnership Fund, PTSA, Academic Boosters, and Athletic Boosters.
 They graciously sponsor our clubs, activities, and events; they are our advocates.
 As SGA Secretary, I will create new ways for students to interact with these organizations through the SGA.
 My goal is to create a streamlined process where people with ideas for something amazing that can help our community can go through SGA to find support from these great organizations for funding and logistical support.